Skip to main content

 Single Runs

-Single Runs are perfect when you want to extract a single report or item.
-For example, if you want to extract a single Employees report, you would create a single Run rather than iterating through each Employee entry on a page.
+Single Runs are perfect when you want to scrape a single report or item.
+For example, if you want to scrape a single Employees report, you would create a single Run rather than iterating through each Employee entry on a page.
 Single Runs are ideal for:

 • Getting data from a single page or source